-Companies listed on ChiNext Board are generally startups at the initial growing stage, whose business is unstable, profitability is low, and resistance to market and industry risk is low.
-Business risks experienced by these companies often include technology failure, new products are not well-received by the market, failure to catch up the market development and any changes in the founder, management team and core technician team.
+Companies listed on STAR market and ChiNext market are generally in the early stage of development, whose business is unstable, profitability is low, and less resilient against market and industry risks.
+Operating risks experienced by these companies often include technical failure, new products are not well-received by the market, failure to catch up the market development and any changes in the founder, management team and core technician team.